DUNE/lblpwgtools/README.md

 cd lblpwgtools/CAFAna/
 ```

 The build cannot currently involve Stan, so switch that off.
-Then use helper script configure and build script.
+Then use the helper configure and build script provided.
 ```
 export CAFANA_USE_STAN=0
 ./standalone_configure_and_build.sh -r -u -I `pwd`
 ```

-If you don't use the helper build script, then you will need ROOT, GSL, CLHEP, and some BOOST components to build.
+If you don't use the helper script, then you will need ROOT, GSL, CLHEP, and some BOOST components to build.
 The above script will check these dependencies
 via relevant XXX-config helpers or some poor guesswork in the case of
 BOOST.
 Most of these dependencies should be available from distribution package managers.
 Some details follow: